Nahidf21/Nahidf21/README.md

 - 👋 Hi, I’m Nahid Ferdous
 - 👀 I’m interested in data engineering
-- 🌱 I’m currently learning python
+- 🌱 I am currently studying Data science and searching for a new opportunity.
-- 💞️ I’m looking to collaborate on python programming
+- 💞️ I’m looking to collaborate on data science
 - 📫 nahid.mferdous@gmail.com

 <!---